kuchtact/WiPPLPy/docs/source/installation.rst

 We've done some copy-pasting as to which steps should be followed.

-If you are stuck or don't understand something, please ask for help or take a look at the `PlasmaPy's conde contribution workflow`_.
+If you are stuck or don't understand something, please ask for help or take a look at the `PlasmaPy's code contribution workflow`_.

 Pre-requisites
 --------------